 Following a sell-out run at London’s Sadler’s Wells and a phenomenal 2015 tour, INALA will return to the UK in 2019, bringing together the two-time Grammy® Award-winning South African choral legends, Soweto Gospel Choir with multi-award-winning choreographer Mark Baldwin (OBE) in this unique artistic collaboration.

-INALA will receive its West End premiere at The Peacock in London playing from 29 April to 18 May, with a press night on Wednesday 1 May.
+INALA will receive its West End premiere at The Peacock in London playing from 29 April to 18 May.
 2019 tour dates will be announced shortly.

 It’s four years since the ground-breaking phenomenon that is INALA – A Zula Ballet – was first performed at the Edinburgh International Festival.
 INALA, meaning ‘abundance of goodwill’ in Zulu, delivered all it promised – an uplifting live experience, powered by a cultural explosion of music, song and dance.